01 of 10

+Printable miniatures of houses and more make miniature modeling fun.
 These printable miniature Putz style (also called coconut or glitter houses) Christmas village cottages were designed to allow N scale modelers to create a traditional North American Christmas village.
 Like the originals from which they are modeled, they come in a series of colors, shapes, and additions which can be moved from building to building to make many different styles.
-The three basic houses above are covered in these instructions and there is a complete list of all kinds of additional styles and pieces to construct a glitter house village, which has parts for municipal buildings, and churches, as well as a castle and tiny bungalows, which can be used to add on to the original houses.
+The three basic houses above are covered in these instructions.
+Also, there is a complete list of all kinds of additional styles and pieces to construct a glitter house village, which has parts for municipal buildings and churches, a castle, and tiny bungalows, which can be used to add on to the original houses.

 This is the basic set of buildings in the series and beginners should start with this set until they get used to working with the parts.Continue to 2 of 10 below.

 Printable Parts for Miniature Putz or Glitter House Cottages in N Scale